kineticfire-labs/semver-multi/README.md

 ```

-Example 4 - body with breaking change:
+Example 4 - body with breaking change and affecting only one scope:
 ```
 feat(app)!: user login requires username and not email address